EberlyODL/chem202/pla-lecture-17.md

 We will be combining these individual mechanistic patterns in sequence to put together complete reaction mechanisms.

-Head back to canvas to complete the question set to test your ability to identify nucleophiles/electrophiles and identify mechanistic steps!
+Head back to Canvas to complete the question set to test your ability to identify nucleophiles/electrophiles and identify mechanistic steps!

 _For more practice, see section 5.3 in the textbook as well as the curved arrow tutorial on pages 174-178._